FRITZ!Box 7390 Service - Knowledge Base

 If you configured more than one telephone number in the FRITZ!Box, you can use dialing rules to automatically make calls using the most economical telephone rate.

-A dialing rule defines which telephone number the FRITZ!Box uses for outgoing calls to a certain number range (for example to mobile telephone numbers) or to a certain number.
+A dialing rule defines which telephone number the FRITZ!Box uses for outgoing calls to a particular number range (for example to mobile telephone numbers) or to a particular number.

 Requirements / Restrictions